Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

 1. Maintainers will review your package
 2. They may request changes or improvements
 3. Once approved, your package will be merged into the main repository
-4. Your package will be available to all users of the Package Manager
+4. Your package will be available to all users of the Marketplace

 ## Best Practices